bbatsov/batsov.com/_posts/2011-06-14-linux-desktop-part-2.markdown

 ## Epilogue

-This article (and the one before it) was never about jumping the ship, claiming that Windows or OSX are better than Linux or spreading "FUD" (if I totally hate a term this is the one).
+This article (and the one before it) was never about jumping the ship, claiming that Windows or OS X are better than Linux or spreading "FUD" (if I totally hate a term this is the one).
 It was always about raising the awareness of existing issues in the land of desktop Linux.
 After all just a few days before [I had written a post